Toyota's $1.2 billion settlement may be model for U.S. probe into GM

 Although no individuals at Toyota were charged, the case was the first federal criminal case of its kind since the passage of the first U.S. auto safety law 48 years ago.

-Toyota President Akio Toyoda said the company has been working hard to change itself in the past few years.

-"It was a significant turning point that allowed us to go back to our basic philosophy of prioritising our customers," he told reporters in Tokyo on Thursday.

-The Japanese carmaker's North American legal chief, Christopher Reynolds, said in a statement that the settlement serves to put an "unfortunate chapter" behind the company.
+Toyota's North American legal chief Christopher Reynolds said in a statement that the settlement serves to put an "unfortunate chapter" behind the company.

-U.S. District Judge William Pauley, who must approve the deferred prosecution agreement that is a part of the pact, has scheduled a hearing for Thursday afternoon in New York regarding the settlement.

 "EFFECTIVELY ON PROBATION"

-The settlement resolves issues that have dogged the company since at least 2007 and have been linked to at least five deaths.
-Toyota still faces hundreds of private lawsuits.
+The Toyota settlement resolves issues that have dogged the company since at least 2007 and have been linked to at least five deaths.
+The automaker still faces hundreds of private lawsuits.

 Prosecutors agreed to defer and drop the criminal charges against Toyota if it abides by terms, including allowing an independent monitor to review the company's safety practices.